Call us on 08452 770660, or email email@example.com

 The tax exemption for trading companies and groups on the sale of shareholdings of 10% or more in trading companies may also encourage corporate investors.
 If you are aiming to bring new investment into your company, you will need to have a very clear idea of why the investors should choose your company, and what they can expect to get out of it.
 You will need to have a comprehensive business plan, with supporting financial forecasts to put before potential investors or lenders.

 Business profits are charged to income tax and class 4 national insurance contributions on the current year basis.
 This means that the profits taxed for each tax year (ending 5 April) are those earned in the accounting period ending in the tax year.

 There are special rules which determine the amount of profits taxed for the beginning and final years of a business, and for those joining and leaving partnerships.

 There are an increased number of penalties for not complying with the rules and regulations of government departments.
-We have already mentioned HM Revenue & Customs 'late registration' penalty, covering late registration for income tax and class 2 national insurance, but other areas to avoid are:
+We have already mentioned HMRC 'late registration' penalty, covering late registration for income tax and class 2 national insurance, but other areas to avoid are:

 - Late VAT registration